 Your dermatologist can prescribe scar creams that will help in the aid and repair of your skin.

 While several over-the-counter stretch mark removal remedies claim to remove the tears in the dermis, very few, contain the high doses of alpha hydroxy acid needed to remove stretch marks effectively.

 If you are pregnant, consult with your dermatologist, before using any over-the-counter treatments to remove stretch marks.

-Dermablend sells a leg and body cover for $26.
-This long-lasting foundation used to cover tattoos, skin burns and varicose veins can hide imperfections like stretch marks for 16 hours.
+Dermablend sells a leg and body cover that covers tattoos, skin burns, and varicose veins.
+This fantastic beauty product can help to hide imperfections like stretch marks for up to 16 hours.